ahixon/papaya/README.md

 Released under the MIT license.

-seL4 is subject to its own license terms.
+seL4, and a number of the libraries are subject to their own license terms.